Will forms are available for those wishing to make an individual Will, or Wills as a couple.

 - Take account of certain legal rules which give some members of your family special rights

 We at Blackadders think it is important that everyone has a Will.
-Why not speak to us about it, and we will put you in touch with one of our specialists.
+Why not speak to our family law team about it, and we will put you in touch with one of our specialists.
 The cost is probably less than you think.
 The cost of not having a Will may be more than you imagine!

 Scots Law makes certain provisions for a spouse, or civil partner, and children to make claims for Legal Rights.
 These are rights that exist even where there is a Will.
 Legal Rights are claimed from relatively few estates, but they can cause difficulties.
 When we advise you on your Will, we can identify exactly what claims might be made, and how they are best dealt with.